Letting it all go

 I woke up one morning in late October knowing that I was going to sell the house.
 I had fixed it up inside and out: painted, finished the stairwell that had remained under construction for sixteen years, built a labyrinth in the front garden, prettied up my courtyard entrance, remodeled the bathroom myself, although that project took six months to complete (we all learned to brush our teeth in the bathtub!), and more!
 It looked colorful and beautiful.
 And still the house needed major repairs.
 I did not have the strength or the dollars to fix the rest of it.
 I tried refinancing, renting, toyed with Airbnb, and none of it made sense.
 I struggled with mortgage and taxes, and my desire to honor the work my partner Paul had done on it and at the same time to make it my home.
 Truth is, it wasn't my home, it was too big, I couldn't take care of it, and I didn't want to.

 I fought with depression most of the year.
 When covid hit, I was not able to see my dear friends from the east coast.
 I took a deep dive into the shadows of my 65 years and got trapped under the waters of despair.
 I found I could surface and catch a breath before getting sucked under again by driving, driving fast.
 So I drove up and down the west coast - San Diego, Portland, Los Angeles, Shasta, up and down, back and forth.
 At speeds above 80 mph I have to focus so intently, emotion dissipates.
 I did realize mid-year what I was doing, that I was running from depression, and that I probably needed to change the way I was dealing with it.
-By the middle of October, I had processed, understood and resolved so much of my gnarly 38-year relationship with my partner that had been a "driving" source of my depression.
-In the two years since he passed away, I have had a lot of solitude, and relish the quiet I have been blessed with.
-It has silenced all those voices of judgment, criticism, fear.
+By the middle of October, I had processed, understood and resolved so much of the "driving" source of my depression.
+In the two years since my partner Paul passed away, I have had a lot of solitude, and relish the quiet I have been blessed with.
+It has silenced so many voices of judgment, criticism, fear.

 I decided to sell the house on a Monday and contacted a realtor friend.
 On the Friday of that week, a guy walked into her office and said "I'm looking for a coastside fixer-upper."
 We all knew he was the one!
 He made the perfect offer, we never went to market, never had to have inspections, didn't have to repair or paint or fix anything.
 I was done, and so happy to have handed off my home of thirty years to someone who loves it, loves the area, and will take the house to the next level with inspiration and care.
 Synchronicity!